soerengraae/nRF5340-BLE-LL/README.md

 ## License

-None specified — use at your own risk.
+Use at your own risk.